 The primary purpose of hard water softening is to prevent the precipitation and buildup of hard water minerals in equipment and piping.
-Reduction or elimination of hard water scaling can be performed using physical treatment equipment, or, in limited circumstances, through the use of chemical additives.
+Reduction or elimination of hard water scaling can be performed using physical water treatment equipment, or, in limited circumstances, using chemical additives.

 Definition and Source of Hardness